pkskelly/mkdocs-sample/README.md

 Simple change for PR test.

-Testing new Regex for PR-TEST8
+Testing new Regex for PR-TEST8.
+Change 2